-Sea Country Rights
+Sea Country Rights in NT

 On 30 July 2008 the High Court of Australia confirmed that traditional owners of the Blue Mud Bay region in north-east Arnhem Land, together with traditional owners of almost the entire Northern Territory coastline, have exclusive access rights to tidal waters overlying Aboriginal land.

 Northern Territory coastal and marine areas remain some of the world’s most intact environments, rich in natural resources, biodiversity and cultural heritage and support a range of growing regional and local economies and livelihoods.

 The coastline of the Northern Territory mainland is 5,100km long and offshore islands contribute a further 2,100km of coastline.
 Around 84% or 6,050km of this coastline is owned by Aboriginal Traditional Owner groups.

 Sea country is important because it is relevant to a large demographic of Aboriginal people.
 Not only do Traditional Owners have significant land holdings, Aboriginal people make up around 50% of the general population, with greater percentages living in remote coastal areas.

 Traditional Owners of sea country also enjoy Native Title rights, exclusive access to closed seas, protection of sacred sites and managing their Indigenous Protected Areas.Traditional Owners of sea country also enjoy Native Title rights, exclusive access to closed seas, protection of sacred sites and managing their Indigenous Protected Areas.

 Aboriginal land is privately owned.
 It is not Crown land, nor public land.
 Permission must be obtained in accordance with the Aboriginal Land Rights (Northern Territory) Act 1976 before going onto Aboriginal Land.